Ben Makuch

 Founded in 2018, the Base was the subject of a major nationwide FBI counterterrorism sweep netting more than a dozen of its members for a laundry list of terrorist activities across the US and Europe.

-Ken McCallum, the head of MI5, the UK’s domestic intelligence service, publicly stated earlier this month that Russia is responsible for “arson, sabotage” and other “actions conducted with increasing recklessness” on European and British soil.
+Ken McCallum, the head of MI5, the UK’s domestic intelligence service, publicly stated earlier this month that Russia was responsible for “arson, sabotage” and other “actions conducted with increasing recklessness” on European and British soil.

 In a September announcement on SimpleX, a newly adopted encrypted chat service for some far-right extremists, the Base told its recruits to consume their content via its VK account, the Russian version of Facebook, or its Rutube channel.